JonasGeiping/jonasgeiping.github.io/_pages/student_info.md

 * [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/)

 An admission to one of these programs comes with full funding as PhD student at the Max-Planck Institute for Intelligent Systems or the ELLIS Institute Tübingen in my research group.
-In Germany, PhD students are considered employees and receive a salary based on salary tables for public employees.
+In Germany, PhD students are considered employees and receive a salary based on salary tables for public employees, with an initial contract over at least three years.

 ### Student Assistants: